mspnp/aks-baseline/readme.md

 ## Steps

-- Set Tenant Guid in the script and execute

-`create-azure-ad-registrations.sh`

-- Take the previous script's output and set the parameters for the next one and execute
+- Please check the script variables at the beginning and then execute.
+The script is going to deploy all the template and Principal needed.

 `deploy.sh`